serosc95/holbertonschool-zero_day/0x02-vi/README.md

-These are the vi commands
+# The commands Vi are awesome